-Section headings should be: Abstract, Introduction, Case Report, Discussion, Acknowledgments (if applicable), References.The Introduction should describe the purpose of the report, the significance of the disease and its specificity, and briefly review the relevant literature.
+The Introduction should describe the purpose of the report, the significance of the disease and its specificity, and briefly review the relevant literature.

 The Discussion should compare, analyze and discuss the similarities and differences between the reported case and similar previously reported cases.
 The importance or specificity of the case should be restated when discussing the differential diagnoses.
 Suggest the prognosis of the disease and possibility of prevention.

 Typical length: 800–1200 words, 15–30 references.

 Publication under this category is based on the collective decision of the Editors and reviewers.
 These papers are usually manuscripts originally submitted as original articles, but found to present preliminary or limited results of original research only.

-Section headings should be: Abstract, Introduction, Methods, Results, Discussion, Acknowledgments (if applicable), References.Typical length: 1000-1500 words, 20-40 references.
+Section headings should be: Abstract, Introduction, Methods, Results, Discussion, Conflicts of Interest, Funding/Support Statement, Acknowledgments (if any), References.

 Typical length: 1000–1500 words, 20–40 references.